MANOS246-bit/Windows-Services-Advanced-Lab/README.md

 ### Windows Update Service

-Verified the Windows Update service using both the graphical interface and the command line.
+Verified the Windows Update service status using both the graphical interface and Command Prompt.

 **Screenshots**